WolfgangSteiner/CarND-Vehicle-Detection/README.md

 #### 1.2.
 SVM Classifier
-In order to optimize performance of the sliding window pipeline instead of training one classifier for a fixed window size, a whole phalanx of classifiers for window sizes between 64 and 16 pixels are trained.
+In order to optimize performance of the sliding window pipeline instead of training one classifier for a fixed window size, a whole phalanx of classifiers for window sizes between 64 and 16 pixels is trained.
 In this way, windows of different sizes do not need to be rescaled during the sliding window search, which improves performance significantly.

 Training of the classifiers is done in ```train_classifier.py```.
-First the vehicle and non-vehicle images are loaded scaled to one of the predefined window sizes (64, 56, 52, 48, 44, 40, 36, 32, 28, 24, 20, 16).
+First the vehicle and non-vehicle images are loaded and scaled to one of the predefined window sizes (64, 56, 52, 48, 44, 40, 36, 32, 28, 24, 20, 16).
 Then, as a simple data augmentation step, horizontally flipped versions of the images are added.
 Finally, the images are converted to YUV color space and the feature vectors are extracted as described above.
 In order to speed up feature extractions, multiple threads are utilized.